Tips on Treating Perioral Dermatitis

 STOP EVERYTHING!
 Literally stop using everything you normally would on your skin.
 Why?
-Because your skin barrier is compromised, and the angry red flaring is the way your skin is trying to indicate to you that it needs time to repair and breath.
+Because your skin barrier is compromised, and the angry red flaring is the way your skin is trying to indicate to you that it needs time to repair and breathe.

 So, what I suggest and what has helped thousands of PD sufferers is:

-- STOP using cosmetics on your face
+- STOP using cosmetic makeup

-- Use water-only to cleanse your skin
+- Use water-only to cleanse your skin during the flared stage

-- AVOID exfoliating procedures
+- AVOID exfoliating skin procedures

-- Stop using steroid cream
+- Stop using topical steroid creams

 - Audit your personal care products